worthyag/SixLove/draftReport.md

 <br>

 ### 5.1.2 The `tennis` app

+*The app that houses the learning resources and tennis sessions.*

 For the `tennis` app it was important for me to test the functionality of the tennis sessions.
 The unit tests can be seen in **code snippet 19**.
 I began the tests however by testing whether certain messages were displayed to the user since I wrote these tests as I was going along.
 I then tested the add, edit, and delete functionality that can be seen in the code snippet.